chroma-space/cybersphere/insula/index.md

 private: "true"
 "splash-description": image created by Christian Krupa
 ---
-14.03.2017
-chroma.space
-Fusebox, New England House, The FuseBox, New England St, Brighton BN1 4GH

 > "The reason why heaven and earth are able to endure and continue this long is because they do not live of, or for, themselves." - Lao Tzu, Tao Te Ching

 > "the unit of survival is the organism plus environment.
 We are learning by bitter experience that the organism which destroys its environment destroys itself."